Is My Wifi Secure? Here is 5 Ways to Tell

 Is My Wifi Secure?

-Although the usage of wifi keeps increasing, how can you assure it about being a safe and protected space for you?
-There are specific measures to ensure and safeguard your network whenever the question of “Is my Wifi Secure” pops up in your mind.
+Although Wi-Fi usage keeps increasing, how can you ensure it is a safe and protected space?
+There are specific measures to ensure and safeguard your network.

-There are numerous ways to check Wifi security, which includes:
+There are numerous ways to check Wi-Fi security, which include:

 1. Check The Firewall